 'Extraordinary and quite magnificent . . .
 10/10'

-A Boy and his Dog at the End of the World is the most moving story you'll read this year.
+A Boy and his Dog at the End of the World is the most moving apocalypse story you'll ever read.
 Perfect for readers of Life of Pi, The Girl with all the Gifts or Station Eleven - Griz's tale mixes sadness and hope in one unforgettable character's quest amid the remnants of our fragile civilisation.

 Epic in scope, enthralling, and full of human warmth

 A story that is as heart-warming as it is heart-breaking . . .
 I'm still thinking about this book, weeks after finishing it

 That twist!
 That ending!
 You'll remember A Boy and His Dog at the End of the World long after you finish reading

 A truly engrossing survival story, which gives us a haunting vision of a ruined Britain that's both dangerous and strangely beautiful . . . brings hope and humanity to a cold and scary world